 How Food Safety Plus can help

-Food Safety Plus provides food safety auditing services to child care centres in a positive, engaging approach and seek to build long term professional relationships with our clients.
+Food Safety Plus provides regulatory food safety auditing services to child care and early learning centres in a positive, engaging approach and seek to build long term professional relationships with our clients.
 We service over 150 child care centres in metropolitan and regional Western Australia and offer you a great service at very competitive prices.